Uniform Circular Motion

 If the object's speed is changing as it goes around the circle, then the acceleration doesn't point directly at the center; it points a little ahead of the center if speeding up and a little behind if it is slowing down.
 But the acceleration will always point into the circle, just as for any object which is going around a curve.

-The name pseudoforce may lead you to believe that the centrifugal force, for example, is a property of human imagination.
+The name pseudoforce may lead you to believe that the centrifugal force, for example, is "all in our heads", a property of human imagination.
 This is not true: the effect is real, even if the term "force" isn't exactly appropriate.
 For example, medical researchers use centrifuges all the time to separate components in blood and other fluids, forcing denser substances and particles to move to the outside of a beaker.